 Resources are shared and users have no idea what other users share the servers their workloads are on.
 Public clouds are a great starter point for small workloads at the instance level, but once your workload grows significantly to $20,000 -$50,000 a month, you should be conscious that hosted private clouds can cost up to 80% less.
 Learn More

-On-Premise Private Clouds
+On-Premises Private Clouds

 These clouds are built, managed, used and owned by the same organization.
 They provide organizations with a higher level of control, security, and data management.
 Internal users can benefit from a shared pool of computing, storage, and networking resources while ensuring that sensitive data remains within their own infrastructure.
 However, they are costly to set up (hardware cost and engineering time set aside to building and configuring the cloud) and maintain.
 There is also a longer wait time to scale because you need to purchase hardware and wait for it to be set up.
+But a well-designed cloud architecture can help optimize resource allocation and improve operational efficiency, especially in private cloud environments.

 Alternative Clouds